AIRLINE DRIVE HAS A GRITTY VITALITY THAT HOUSTON AS A WHOLE SHOULD REJOICE IN MORE AND WORK HARDER NOT TO DESTROY

 College of Architecture

-Project Team: Susan Rogers, Alex Lara, Maria Oran
+Project Team: Susan Rogers, Alex Lara, and Maria Oran